Vutrisiran: Ocular Adverse Events

 Summary

-No clinically notable trends or changes in ocular AEs were observed or considered attributable to the decrease in serum vitamin A levels in the HELIOS-A and HELIOS-B studies.2 A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify any safety concerns involving ocular AEs related to vutrisiran.3 |
+In a separate pooled analysis of vutrisiran and patisiran phase 3 clinical studies, no ocular AEs were considered attributable to vitamin A deficiency or led to study drug discontinuation.
+Patients were instructed to take daily vitamin A supplementation in these studies.2 A cumulative post-marketing review of Alnylam Pharmaceuticals’ global safety database did not identify any safety concerns involving ocular AEs related to vutrisiran.3 |

 Clinical Data – Global Safety Database – Label Information – Abbreviations – References